|

 So the reason we mostly review and test dual-fuel generators for RVs and campers is the flexibility to burn whichever fuel is handy, and propane has been the bread and butter for campers.

-So out of the box, it takes on 45 minutes to get it ready for running.
+So out of the box, it takes 45 minutes to get it ready for running.
 The recoil takes only 1 pull to start which is excellent.

 One of the biggest concerns with inverter RV generators is the noise, none of us wanted to sit next to a loud ass machine.
 So I conducted a noise test and Champion 3400 was generating 58 decibels from 40 feet away.